BradenEverson/logitech_extreme_3d_pro/README.md

-# Control Bindings for the Logitech Extreme 3D Pro!
+# Control Bindings for the Logitech Extreme 3D Pro